 Pop quiz!
 Which word in each of these pairs is funnier: War or booty?
-Sectori or rembrob?
+Sctori or rembrob?
 Tomato or pickle?
 If you had to rank them, what would be the funniest word in the world?

 For each of those multiple-choice questions, you probably had a gut instinct on which was funnier.
-If you chose the second option in those word pairings, you’re validating the research that’s been done on comedic words.
+If you chose the second option in those word pairings, you’re validating the research that’s been done on why certain words make us chuckle.
 But what makes the latter options funnier?
-There are a few theories on what makes a word inherently comical.
+There are a few theories.
 Here, we’ll dive into three that attempt to find the source of humor in individual words.
 And we’ll also try to figure out which is the funniest word in the world.

 Before we start, yes, dissecting comedy is sometimes deeply unfunny.
 Hopefully, we’ll avoid killing the joke completely.

 For the most direct answer to what the funniest English word is, we can look at a study that focused on that exact question.
 Researchers had participants rate the funniness of various words.
 The study was done in the United Kingdom, so it should be noted there may be differences between British and American humor.
 But the insights are still useful.

 Here, presented to you, are the results for the 12 funniest words in the English language, in descending order of hilarity:

 Alright, the words aren’t exactly a laugh riot on their own.
 From this list, you might think middle-school boys are at the peak of their comedy game.
 Many of these words are childish taboos, specifically parts of the female anatomy.
 Would booty be as funny if not for what it means?
 Probably not.